 Along with these common considerations, there are a number of other factors that might play into your data warehouse selection.
 Here are a few to keep in mind:

 - Usability: Both Snowflake and BigQuery are somewhat user-friendly.
 There isn’t a lot that differentiates them here, but BigQuery’s serverless architecture means you won’t have to do any setup or initial configuration aside from moving your data into Google Cloud storage.

 - Management and Maintenance: Both Snowflake and BigQuery are low-maintenance offerings, with automated management happening in the background.

 - Snowflake: Queries are tuned and optimized while you work, and the size and power of your instance is automatically rescaled to fit changing needs.

 - BigQuery: Since the platform is designed to be serverless, users will barely even notice optimizations, since everything happens far in the background.

 - Scaling: Snowflake makes it easy and fast to scale your instances to deal with workload by combining automatic performance tuning and workload monitoring.
 With BigQuery, users don’t need to worry about scaling at all—everything is handled under the hood and the system is optimized to keep performance relatively constant as complexity increases without growing costs significantly.

 Which data warehouse is right for you?

-Of course, if the idea of an automated, easy-to-use data warehouse appeals to you, you should also consider Panoply.
-Our Redshift-based managed data warehouse combines all the advantages of Redshift’s power, tunability and familiar architecture with a no-maintenance automation layer--all for a flat monthly fee.
-If you’re interested in seeing how Panoply works, start a free trial today.
+Of course, if the idea of a low-maintenance, zero-configuration, easy-to-use data warehouse appeals to you, you should consider Panoply.
+Our managed data warehouse offers all the benefits of a traditional data warehouse, plus zero configuration (aka, setup that takes minutes, not weeks) and minimal ongoing maintenance.
+To learn more about how Panoply works, schedule a personalized demo today.